ZienabEsam/Convolutional-Neural-network-using-tensorflow/README.md

 3.Neural style transfare
 4.Survalance
 5.REcommender system..etc
- #chalenges of CNN is when the input can get really big like an image with (1000*1000*3Million) then the weight matrix will be
+ #chalenges of CNN is when the input can get really big like an image with (1000 X 1000 X 3Million) then the weight matrix will be
  very big like (1000,3M) !!! and that is not acceptable

  For more about CNN an how to implement CNN using TensorFlow visit my blog